Procedural Pretraining: Warming Up Language Models with Abstract Data: Can Procedural Data Complement or Replace Standard Data?

 \textbf{Setup.} Similar to section~\ref{sec:algorithmic_reasoning2}, we use selective weight transfer (attention-/MLP-only) to locate where the useful, transferable information resides in the procedurally-pretrained model, for the semantic domains considered so far.
 Note that we consider \textsc{JavaCorpus} and \textsc{CodeParrot} as different domains since they respectively contain pure and documented code (i.e.\ interleaved with natural language).

 \textbf{Results.} Figure~\ref{fig:sem_understanding_partial_transfer} shows that on \textsc{JavaCorpus} (pure code), transferring only the attention layers yields the largest gains in both perplexity and code-completion accuracy (Figure~\ref{fig:java_code_completion_acc}).
-On \textsc{WikiText} and \textsc{C4} (natural language), the opposite holds, and transferring the MLPs is most effective.
+On \textsc{WikiText} and \textsc{C4} (natural language), the opposite holds, and transferring the MLPs is more effective than transferring attention layers.
 This suggests that procedural pretraining induces distinct inductive biases in different components, \reb{and selectively transferring the right component can further improve upon the results from Figure~\ref{fig:scaling_up_results}}.
-For domains that combine natural language with structured data, i.e.\ documented code and informal math (\textsc{CodeParrot} and \textsc{DeepMind-Math}), full-model transfer performs best by combining the benefits from both MLPs for natural language, and attention for structured data.
-These effects are intriguing given that MLPs are believed to store of factual information in LLMs \citep{dong2025attention,geva2020transformer,xu2025filtering}, raising the question of how procedural pretraining improves MLPs for handling natural language with only abstract data.
+For domains that combine natural language with structured data, i.e.\ documented code and informal math (\textsc{CodeParrot} and \textsc{DeepMind-Math}), full-model transfer performs better overall, by combining the benefits from both MLPs for natural language, and attention for structured data.
+The fact that transferring MLP is better than attention for natural language is intriguing given that MLPs are believed to store factual information in LLMs \citep{dong2025attention,geva2020transformer,xu2025filtering}, raising the question of how procedural pretraining improves MLPs for handling natural language with only abstract data.

 In Appendix~\ref{app:more_results-semantic}, we further explore the benefits of MLP-only transfer for language \reb{on syntactic and morphological competence}.
 We show that MLP-only transfer achieves a better downstream accuracy on BLiMP~\citep{warstadt2020blimp} in the additive setting.
-In the substitutive setting, it requires even fewer \textsc{C4} tokens to reach the same perplexity level than full-model transfer (42\% vs.\ 55\%).
+In the substitutive setting, it requires even fewer \textsc{C4} tokens to reach the same perplexity level than full-model transfer ($42$\% vs.\ $55$\%).